elastic/aws-workshop/page/content/04_Task2/_index.md

 ---
 ## Task 2

-In the second task, you need to find the reason for some poorly performing transactions.
+In the second task, you will need to find the reason for some poorly performing transactions.
 The performance issue becomes visible after the first task is fixed.
 So it may take a bit of time until you can clearly see it in the charts.
 It's also okay to reduce the time window of the Kibana charts to only get and see the data after the fix of task 1.

 You will know that you’ve fixed the issue when there is no transaction that takes longer than a second.
 ![Elastic task 2](/images/task2-start.png)